Meredith Newman, M.A., LCAS, CSOTS

 Rashel brings 20+ years of behavioral health experience to the team.
 Before coming to Rapid Resource For Families, she was the quality assurance director for a large for-profit community mental health agency in North Carolina.
 There she focused on improving treatment, ensured staff-maintained fidelity to the models used in both residential and community-based services.
 Her focus on data-informed decision-making ensures a higher quality of service and evidence-based practices and treatment approaches for children and families.
 Rashel is committed to empowering others in the larger North Carolina system of mental health and foster care to restore family functioning and assist with reunification.

-Recruiter and Education Coordinator
+Education & Marketing Coordinator

 Shevon earned her M.A. at Liberty University in 2011 with a degree in Human Services with a concentration in Marriage and Family Therapy.
 Her knowledge as a consultant, trainer, and supervisor of foster care treatment and licensing has provided her with the skills to support a seamless transition to the RRFF team as the new Educational and Marketing Coordinator.
 Her passion has always focused on improving the knowledge and skill set of treatment parents to support placement retention through a trauma-informed training lens.
 Her focus as part of the team is to be a valuable resource for our IAFT® network providers staff and treatment parents with monthly training to support model fidelity and continued quality care.
 Observing trends in referrals and following up on treatment parent requests for training will be met with fresh and innovative training that she develops in the coming year to provide the tools necessary to meet our high-acuity youth needs.